bmanishreddy/RobotFrameworkSpeechToTextNlp/README.md

-Make sure you install the following packages in your system pip install speech_recognition pip install spacy
+Make sure you install the following packages in your system :-

+pip install speech_recognition
+pip install spacy

-place this perticular package under your site-packages
+place this perticular package under your site-packages(inside your python installation)

 Example request that you can make to the library